User personalization layer

 - How large to permit the user layer disks to grow.

-To define the parameters as custom Citrix policies in the Full Configuration interface and assign them to your delivery group.
+To define the parameters as custom Citrix policies in Web Studio and assign them to your delivery group.

 Select Create Policy in the action bar.
 The Create Policy window appears.

-- Type “user layer” into the search field.
-The following two policies appear in the list of available policies:
+Type ‘user layer’ into the search field.
+The following three policies appear in the list of available policies:

 - User Layer Repository Path